What Is the False Claims Act? Healthcare Facility Guide and FAQ

 Example 2: Misrepresentation of Medical Services

-A pharmaceutical company falsely promotes the benefits of a drug so that they can increase sales.
+A pharmaceutical company falsely promotes the benefits of a drug in an attempt to increase sales.
 Because physicians are misled about its effects, they over-prescribe the drug and bill Medicare for treatment that isn’t medically necessary.
 In this case, the physicians unknowingly submitted false claims based on the false representations by the pharmaceutical company.

 What Other Relevant Provisions Apply in Healthcare?

-What Are Penalties for Violating the False Claim Act in Healthcare Facilities?
+What Are the Potential False Claims Act Penalties?

-If violations are proven under the False Claim Act, healthcare penalties can vary in degree depending on whether cases are brought as civil or criminal cases.
-In general, violators of the FCA can be fined as high as three times (or “treble” in legal parlance) the total cost of damages and up to $11,000 for each illegally billed service.
+If violations are proven under the False Claims Act, healthcare penalties can vary in degree depending on whether cases are brought as civil or criminal cases.
+In general, violators of the FCA can be fined as high as three times the total cost of damages (called “treble” damages in legal parlance) and up to $11,000 for each illegally billed service.

 For instance, if false Medicare claims are submitted for two different healthcare services, such as a lab test and x-rays, each one of these services can result in up to a $11,000 fine, for a total of up to $22,000, not including any potential treble damages.